Fast Geometric Projections for Local Robustness Certification: Correctness Proofs

-The proof of this variant is similar to the proof of Algorithm~\ref{alg:naive}.
+The proof of lower-bound variant is similar to the proof of FGP in Section~\ref{sec:fgp_proof}.
 It relies on the following loop invariant.

-\begin{loopinvariant} (1) At each iteration, all activation regions at distance less than $bound$ from $x$ were previously visited, (2) $bound$ is always smaller than $\epsilon$, and (3) there is no adversarial point at distance less than $bound$. \end{loopinvariant} \begin{proof} Loop Invariant~\ref{thm:loopinvariant} trivially holds on entry of the loop since $bound$ is initialized to 0.
+\begin{proof} Loop Invariant~\ref{thm:loopinvariant} trivially holds on entry of the loop since $bound$ is initialized to 0.
 Proving that the invariant is maintained is more interesting.
 Suppose that $bound$ increases to $bound'$.
 It must then be shown that there is no unvisited activation region at distance less than $bound'$.
 We proceed again by contradiction: assume there was such a region, $\ar$, containing a point, $p$, such that $\norm{x - p} \leq bound'$.
 Again, let us consider the segment from $x$ to $p$, and the path, $P$, it induces.
 Let us consider $\ar_i$, the first region of $P$ at distance greater than $bound$ that was not previously visited.
 If no such region exists, then $\ar$ is at distance less than $bound$ from $x$, and so by our induction hypothesis, it was already visited. otherwise, $\ar_{i-1}$ was visited, and the activation constraint, $C$, between $\ar_{i-1}$ and $\ar_i$ is such that $d(x, C) \leq bound' \leq \epsilon$.
 Therefore, $C$ (which leads to $\ar_i$) was already added to the queue with priority less than $bound'$, and by virtue of the priority queue, it was explored before the current iteration, which yields a contradiction.

 If $bound$ does not increase, the invariant still trivially holds.
-This case can happen because our computation of the distance to constraints is an underapproximation of the true distance to the feasible portion of the constraint, as is illustrated in Figure~\ref{fig:boundconstraint}. \end{proof}
+This case can happen because our computation of the distance to constraints is an underapproximation of the true distance to the feasible portion of the constraint. \end{proof}